The designation of urban and rural reserves will assist the Metro Council and local communities in implementation of the 2040...

 Fee schedule effective July 1, 2016.
 Fees may be paid with cash, checks or credit card.

 Metro is proposing a nature park project for the West Hills.
-The Multnomah County Planning Commission will hold a hearing on the proposal on May 7, 2018.
+The Multnomah County Planning Commission will hold a public hearing on the proposal at a date to be determined.

 Projects we've completed recently, and older projects of historical value.